kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/01 - What is fire and how does it work.md

 where file.name != "01 - What is fire and how does it work"
 ```

-> Fire: a process in which substances combine chemically with oxygen from the air and typically give out bright light, heat, and smoke; combustion or burning.
+> Fire — a process in which substances combine chemically with oxygen from the air and typically give out bright light, heat, and smoke; combustion or burning.

 How does it burn?
 Depends on the material, but some common ones are: